A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Convergence Analysis

-Differently from the case of optimization, when the sequence $\{x^k\}$ is not necessarily convergent, one can not expect to prove stationarity of its limit points.
-However, if there is some indication of asymptotic stationarity for one of the players, one can infer stationarity/optimality for the other player, in some sense.
-In the next proposition we show that when the sequence of iterates varies only with respect to the first player (that is, $d_2^k=0$) and $\{t^k\}$ is bounded, then either $\{f_1(x^k)\}$ is unbounded from below, which would somehow characterize the ill-posedness of the problem, or all limit points of $\{x^k\}$ are stationary for the NEP (\ref{PJ1}-\ref{PJ2}).
+Also, unlike in optimization analyses, when the sequence $\{x^k\}$ is not necessarily convergent, one may not expect to prove stationarity of its limit points.
+However, in the next proposition we show that under certain conditions, if there is some indication of asymptotic stationarity for the first player, then one can infer that either the other player is also stationary or its function is unbounded from below.
+That is, even in the absense of convergence of the sequence, and under reasonable assumptions, the algorithm finds stationary points when the problem is not ill-posed.
 Clearly, the role of each player may be exchanged in the statement of this result.